Vegetarian Samosas with Potatoes and Peas

 - Mint or tamarind chutney, for serving

-- Make the dough: In a large bowl, add the flour, oil, and salt.
+Make the dough: To a large bowl, add the flour, oil, and salt.
 Rub the oil into the flour with your hands, then add ⅔ cup cool water.
-Mix with your hand until a dough forms.
+Mix with your hands until a dough forms.

-- While the filling cools, divide and parcook the dough: Cut the dough into 10 evenly sized pieces, about 2 ounces each.
+While the filling cools, divide and parcook the dough: Cut into 10 evenly sized pieces, about 2 ounces each.
 Roll each piece into a ball, then use a rolling pin to flatten each ball into a thin disk about 8 inches in diameter.

-- In a medium skillet over low heat, cook the disks of dough one at a time, searing each side to slightly dry out the surface (3–5 seconds per side).
-When all the disks are cooked, cut them in half (you should have 20 half-moons).
+In a medium skillet over low heat, cook the disks of dough one at a time, searing each side to slightly dry out the surface (3–5 seconds per side).
+When all the disks are cooked, cut each in half (you should have 20 half-moons).